 Outer Wrist/Ulnar Hand

 The pinky and ring fingers on the other side connect to the triquetrum and pisiform bones (which are also part of the carpal bones) and ultimately to the ulna.
 As the ulna is rather narrow and small at the wrist, it is not meant to bear much weight.
 Viewed as the ‘ulnar hand’ in the diagram above, it is a weaker network of bones, but frustratingly tends to bear the brunt of the body’s weight when practitioners do not smartly use their wrists and hands.
 How many times have you had a yoga teacher correct a tendency for hands to roll-out to the pinky finger side in downward-facing dog?

 Muscles and Tendons/Front and Back Balance

 The muscles and tendons responsible for flexing your hand (as in making a fist) run on the palmar side of your wrist, while the muscles and tendons for extending your hand run on the back side of your wrist.
 The balance of strength and flexibility across the front and back of the wrist is important in ensuring stability and range of motion.
-The ability to extend the wrist and place the palm flat on the ground requires flexibility here, and the ability the ‘brakes’ on forward motion into the hands in arm balances like handstand requires strength here.
+The ability to extend the wrist and place the palm flat on the ground requires flexibility here, and the ability to put the brakes on forward motion using the hands in arm balances like handstand requires strength here.